| 1 |

 With one last pump and trickle, her bottle was full.
 She carefully detached the filter, closed the water bottle, and just as carefully, screwed open the filter to examine it.
 Once a white ceramic column was now a yellow and bronze-swirled piece of sidewalk chalk.
 She tried to scrub it clean but only managed to change its shape; never its lurid color.
 Stowing it in her daypack, she tried to put it out of her mind.

 Since she began her trip, she noticed she was getting progressively weaker.
-Each portage was more difficult than the last, and her gear seemed to be getting heavier, even though she was slowly depleting her provisions.
+Each portage was more difficult than the last, and her gear seemed to be getting heavier.
 She would find herself easily winded, which she found odd given the amount of training hours logged.

 Introduced to camping in her mid-twenties, her late start in nature appreciation made her wish she signed up for scouts as a child.
 Nevertheless, she went camping every chance she could after her tardy introduction and considered roughing it a vacation from the concrete jungle.

-She would stare up the skirt of the tree until her surroundings lost focus.
+Staring up the skirt of the tree would make her surroundings lose focus.
+And breathing, she would remind herself, breathing is the key.
 Afterwards, she could easily manipulate her environment to her liking.
 She cloned the tree until the city crumbled into lush forests.
 Sidewalks dissolved into compacted soil with sharp stones and spongy moss.
 Skyscrapers transformed into eroded rock shale.
-Black asphalt melted into river water, cell phone conversations into cricket chatter, car horns and sirens into loon calls—this gave her the center she needed.
+Black asphalt melted into river water, cell data into cricket chatter, car horns and sirens into loon calls—this both centered and starved her.

 She knew she had the physical, mental, and financial strength to take her longest, most difficult adventure: a hundred-day hike across nearly two-thirds of North America.